 Día de Muertos, or Day of the Dead, is a Mexican celebration that takes place on November 1st and 2nd in which we remember our loved ones who are no longer with us.
 This tradition is as old as pre-hispanic culture.
 The Aztecs dedicated some days to remember the dead and the journey they had to go through to be one with the universe.
 When the American conquest happened, this tradition combined with the Catholic holiday, All Souls’ Day.
 As a result, we now have a hybrid holiday of pre-hispanic culture and a European religious celebration.
 It is a mix that perfectly represents Mexican history.

 Tradition of Ofrenda

-When I was a child, the way to begin celebrating those two days of November was to put an ofrenda in a place that faced the main door of a house.
-This is so the spirit of the person visiting could find the food and drinks he or she loved while alive.
+When I was a child, the way to begin commemorating those two days of November was to put an ofrenda (altar) in a place that faced the main door of a house.
+This is so the spirit of the person visiting could find the food and drinks or whatever they loved while alive.
 This offering, most of the time, is bread, food, fruits, cigarettes, water, alcohol, flowers, and pictures.
 During the first day, it is a tradition that the children are the ones to visit their relatives.
 Adults come during the second day.

 The Community and Día de Muertos

 The school I work at is traditional in itself; this is because it is around 250 years old, making a contribution to education in downtown Mexico City.
 The Day of the Dead is an important celebration for the institution.
 Every year, a specific group of the school puts together an ofrenda.
 Just as in a household, the altar is dedicated to somebody; this year it was for the Basque community that founded the school.
 The participation of students is vital, for the ofrenda is open to the public.